 - Then we looked at how to create an actual template

 - Next, we examined three ways to use templates (in Windows Explorer, via Forms in Outlook and finally storing templates in a folder in Outlook itself)

-I hope that you have found this hub interesting and informative and that you are now using templates in your daily work to save time which will allow you to get more done and also answer common queries and send reports out faster than ever before.
-Many thanks for reading, please feel free to leave any comments you many have below.
+I hope that you have found this article interesting and informative and that you are now using templates in your daily work to save time which will allow you to get more done and also answer common queries and send reports out faster than ever before.
+Many thanks for reading, please feel free to leave any comments you may have below.

 © 2013 Robbie C Wilson